 What’s the Difference Between Optometry and Ophthalmology?

+Both optometry and ophthalmology deal with eye care, but there are major differences between the two fields of medicine.
 The distinctions between these two branches of eye care include:

 - Optometry deals with primary vision care.